MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-secure-users.md

 # How Microsoft 365 Business Premium helps your business

 Microsoft 365 Business Premium is a cost-effective solution that empowers small and medium-sized businesses to work more efficiently and more securely than before.
-This article includes:
+This article describes how Microsoft 365 Business Premium can help your business, and includes these sections:

 - [Video: Top 5 benefits of Microsoft 365 Business Premium](#video-top-5-benefits-of-microsoft-365-business-premium)
 - [Productivity and advanced security capabilities](#productivity-and-security) that enable you to run your business more securely, across devices, and from just about anywhere